Scalloped hammerhead – Sphyrna lewini

 Depth: 0 - 1043 m

-Algeria, American Samoa, Andaman and Nicobar, Angola, Anguilla, Antigua and Barbuda, Argentina, Aruba, Ascension Island, Australia, Azores Islands, Bahamas, Bangladesh, Barbados, Belize, Benin, Bermudas, Bonaire, Brazil, Brunei Darussalam, Cambodia, Cameroon, Canary Islands, Cape Verde, Cayman Islands, Chile, China, Cocos Islands, Colombia, Congo, Cook Islands, Corsica Island, Costa Rica, Cuba, Curaçao, Democratic Republic of the Congo, Djibouti, Dominica, Dominican Republic, Ecuador, Egypt, El Salvador, Equatorial Guinea, Eritrea, Fiji, France, French Guiana, French Polynesia, Gabon, Galapagos Islands, Gambia, Ghana, Gibraltar, Grenada, Guadeloupe, Guam, Guatemala, Guinea, Guinea-Bissau, Guyana, Haiti, Hawaii, Honduras, India, Indonesia, Iran, Iraq, Israel, Italy, Ivory Coast, Jamaica, Japan, Jordan, Kenya, Liberia, Madagascar, Madeira Islands, Malaysia, Maldives, Martinique, Mauritania, Mauritius, Mayotte, Mexico, Micronesia, Monaco, Montserrat, Morocco, Mozambique, Myanmar, Namibia, New Caledonia, Nicaragua, Nigeria, Oman, Pakistan, Palau, Panama, Papua New Guinea, Peru, Philippines, Portugal, Puerto Rico, Qatar, Saba, Saint Kitts and Nevis, Saint Lucia, Saint Martin, Saint Vincent And The Grenadines, Samoa, São Tomé and Príncipe, Sardinia Island, Saudi Arabia, Senegal, Seychelles, Sierra Leone, Singapore, Sint Eustatius, Somalia, South Africa, South Korea, Spain, Sri Lanka, Sudan, Suriname, Taiwan, Tanzania, Thailand, Timor-Leste, Togo, Tonga, Trinidad and Tobago, Turkey, Turks and Caicos Islands, Tuvalu, United Arab Emirates, Uruguay, USA, Venezuela, Vietnam, Virgin Islands, Western Sahara, Yemen
+Algeria, American Samoa, Andaman and Nicobar, Angola, Anguilla, Antigua and Barbuda, Argentina, Aruba, Ascension Island, Australia, Azores Islands, Bahamas, Bahrain, Bangladesh, Barbados, Belize, Benin, Bermudas, Bonaire, Brazil, Brunei Darussalam, Cambodia, Cameroon, Canary Islands, Cape Verde, Cayman Islands, Chile, China, Christmas Island, Cocos Islands, Colombia, Congo, Cook Islands, Corsica Island, Costa Rica, Cuba, Curaçao, Democratic Republic of the Congo, Djibouti, Dominica, Dominican Republic, Ecuador, Egypt, El Salvador, Equatorial Guinea, Eritrea, Fiji, France, French Guiana, French Polynesia, Gabon, Galapagos Islands, Gambia, Ghana, Gibraltar, Grenada, Guadeloupe, Guam, Guatemala, Guinea, Guinea-Bissau, Guyana, Haiti, Hawaii, Honduras, India, Indonesia, Iran, Iraq, Israel, Italy, Ivory Coast, Jamaica, Japan, Jordan, Kenya, Liberia, Madagascar, Madeira Islands, Malaysia, Maldives, Martinique, Mauritania, Mauritius, Mayotte, Mexico, Micronesia, Monaco, Montserrat, Morocco, Mozambique, Myanmar, Namibia, New Caledonia, Nicaragua, Nigeria, Oman, Pakistan, Palau, Panama, Papua New Guinea, Peru, Philippines, Portugal, Puerto Rico, Qatar, Saba, Saint Kitts and Nevis, Saint Lucia, Saint Martin, Saint Vincent And The Grenadines, Samoa, São Tomé and Príncipe, Sardinia Island, Saudi Arabia, Senegal, Seychelles, Sierra Leone, Singapore, Sint Eustatius, Somalia, South Africa, South Korea, Spain, Sri Lanka, Sudan, Suriname, Taiwan, Tanzania, Thailand, Timor-Leste, Togo, Tonga, Trinidad and Tobago, Turkey, Turks and Caicos Islands, Tuvalu, United Arab Emirates, Uruguay, USA, Venezuela, Vietnam, Virgin Islands, Western Sahara, Yemen

 The Scalloped Hammerhead, scientifically known as Sphyrna lewini, is a remarkable shark species distinguished by its distinctive hammer-shaped head.
 This characteristic feature, along with its overall robust physique, makes it easily recognizable within the marine environment.